The Markham New Horizons Band wraps up the year with a Christmas concert on Tuesday, Dec. 17.

-“They have to practise so they have to like the sound,” said Lu.
-“Instrumentation or the Markham group includes trumpet, euphonium, clarinet, flute, french horn, alto and tenor saxophones, percussion.
-We did have a bass guitar but she’s moved on to an all-woman rock group.
+“They have to practice so they have to like the sound,” Lu said.
+“Instrumentation or the Markham group includes trumpet, euphonium, clarinet, flute, French horn, percussion, alto and tenor saxophones.
+We did have a bass guitar, but she’s moved on to an all-woman rock group.
 I’m so excited for them.”

-The Christmas concert, Dec.
-17 marks the second one for the group.
+The Christmas concert on December 17 marks the second one for the group.
 They will be featuring a program of seasonal and traditional carols, and pieces such as Feliz Navidad, One Small Spark, Emperor Waltz, and Ragtime Ball.

-It takes place in the Auditorium – Rehearsal Hall of the Cornell Community Centre, 3201 Bur Oak Ave., Markham, from 1:30-2:30 p.m.
+It takes place in the Auditorium – Rehearsal Hall of the Cornell Community Centre from 1:30-2:30 p.m.
 Anyone interested in joining can contact Lu at firstname.lastname@example.org